AdrienPiombini/P6_Application_Full_Stack/README.md

 [BACK]
 - Make sure you have java and maven install before start
-- Run mvn install for dependancies
+- Run `mvn install` for dependancies
-- Run the Application file.
+- Run the `Application file`.
 Make sure you have port 3001 available